ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

 6. For the **Database username** enter `drupal`.
 7. For the **Database password** also enter `drupal`.
 8. Open the **Advanced options** fieldset.
 For the **Host**, enter `mysql-0.mysql`.
 9. Allow Drupal to install.
-On the **Configure site** page, enter any remaining options -- including an administrator password -- to complete the installation.
+On the **Configure site** page, enter any remaining options--including an administrator password--to complete the installation.